ehovers10/dci/_chapters/knowledge-in-the-image-of-inquiry.md

 To have a call for revision of one's information state is to recognize an inadequacy therein.
 Inadequacies can be of the sort in which an agent *knows too much*, in the sense that their information state is contradictory and thereby contains too much information.[^knowtoomuch] The means of rectifying this sort of inadequacy is accommodated on the Levi model, in the form of conditions on contraction.
 While all information states are, for Levi, equal in terms of adequacy, we can set the trivial state aside as the one state that always demands revision, and in particular, revision by contraction out of epistemic hell.

 Inadequacies can also arise when one acknowledges that they *know too little*, in the sense that there is an issue that is not settled by their state of information.
 This sort of inadequacy is not to be accommodated in Levi's model.
 As defined so far, information states are nothing more than their members, and each state (potentially) contains infinitely many points.
-Aside from the situation in which one state strictly contains another, there is no way of saying that one state is more informative than another.[^contain]
+Aside from the situation in which one state strictly contains another, there is no way of saying that one state is more informative than another.[^contain] (Read further: <a class="pop" id="levi-on-goal-generated-constraints">Levi on goal generated constraints</a>)

 Recognition of information state incompleteness is a principal impetus to revise.
 For a state to represent itself as containing unsettled issues, we need to add structure to the information state.
 To have an unsettled issue is to have a non-uniformity across the information state with respect to a particular subject matter; certain points represent one resolution of the subject matter, other points a different resolution.
 Recognition of a non-uniform pattern holding across an information state can be modeled formally by means of a relation *R* defined over the membership of the information state, such that for any two elements of the state, *x* and *y*, *R(x,y)* just in case *x* and *y* agree on the subject matter of *R*.
 The effect is a partitioning of the information state into equivalence classes with respect to the issue that the agent's information state is unable to settle.
 The result is an information state that calls for revision, in particular, expansion by elimination of complete cells in the partition.